TomatenMarc/NER-CTI/README.md

 # 🪐 spaCy Project: A End-To-End pipline for Named Entity Recognition of Cyber Threat Intelligence.

 With the exponential growth of digital data, the need for efficient and effective processing of nearly unlimited information has become more pressing  than ever before.
 In the realm of [Cyber Threat Intelligence (CTI)](https://www.kaspersky.com/resource-center/definitions/threat-intelligence), one of the key challenges is  identifying the interesting parts of large volumes of fluent text data.
-Having stated this particular problem, [Named-Entity-Recognition (NER)](#task-definition-of-ner) is a crucial tool in this process, enabling analysts to  automatically identify and name entities such as persons, dates, organizations, and locations appearing in unstructured text.
-However, CTI differs from standard NER in that it requires domain adaptation of the labels, which may differ from the standard labels for entities in the real word.
+Having stated this particular problem, [Named Entity Recognition (NER)](#task-definition-of-ner) is a crucial tool in this process, enabling analysts to  automatically identify and name entities such as persons, dates, organizations, and locations appearing in unstructured text.
+However, [Named Entity Recognition of Cyber Threat Intelligence (NER-CTI)](#task-definition-of-ner-cti) differs from standard NER as it requires  domain adaptation of the labels, which may differ from the standard labels for entities in the real word.

 While traditional NER tools can be complex and time-consuming, [spaCy](https://spacy.io) provides an end-to-end solution that offers fast and efficient  NER and other NLP tasks.
 One of the advantages of spaCy is its flexibility for domain adaptation, allowing users to [train their own models](https://spacy.io/usage/training) on custom labels and text data.
 This is a critical advantage in CTI, where the ability to adapt to new and evolving threats is essential.